baychub/cb-gsg/getting-started.md

 * **Scheduler.** Shows scheduling configuration.
 By default, RFID readings are done one sensor at a time, cycling through each connected sensor.

 ### See live RFID tag information
-The Tag Statics window shows
+The Tag Statistics window shows low-level detail about each individual tag the RSP sensors communicate with, including signal strength and when it was last read.
 1. Navigate through the portal by choosing a page from the three-bar menu on the upper left of the display.